-Collected usage data taught us which 20 percent of the features are used 80 percent of the time.
-We exposed exposed those 20 percent on the first tab.
-This was easiest when using the largest displays.
-(Note: I contributed to this design but it was a team effort developed over decades.)
+Through years of research, our design team learned which 20 percent of the features are used 80 percent of the time.
+We exposed those 20 percent on the first tab.
+Although the layout is ideal when using the largest displays, this always wasn't possible.

 Many of the office multi-function machines used a panel half that size.
 We found through testing that maintaining the width of buttons was more important than the height.

-Some feautres (such as Reduce/Enlarge) were collapsed into a secondary screen but still gave feedback of current settings.
+Some features (such as Reduce/Enlarge) were collapsed into a secondary screen but still gave feedback on current settings.

 A higher resolution and lower cost led to the 7-inch full panel.
-The button target sizes needed to appear the same to end users so that layout was adjusted.
+The button target sizes needed adjustment to appear the same to end users.

-More of the features are now collapsed into secodary buttons.
+More of the features are now collapsed into secondary buttons.

 Lowest cost desktop machines also needed to support multiple features.
 All the features are now collapsed to secondary screens but they maintain the same UI architecture.